Loading Now

 Weight loss, in the context of medicine, health, or physical fitness, refers to a reduction of the total body mass, by a mean loss of fluid, body fat (adipose tissue), or lean mass (namely bone mineral deposits, muscle, tendon, and other connective tissue).
 Weight loss can either occur unintentionally because of malnourishment or an underlying disease, or from a conscious effort to improve an actual or perceived overweight or obese state.

-Stages of weight loss - Ozempic for sale
+Stages of weight loss

 Weight loss generally occurs in two stages — an early, rapid weight loss stage followed by a slower, longer period of weight loss.